oieduardorabelo/react-airpair/README.md

 # React Airpair

-Setup for the Airpair with (Gregory Waxman)[https://github.com/Akkuma],
+Setup for the Airpair with [Gregory Waxman](https://github.com/Akkuma),

 Where I'll try to improve this setup and clarify some doubts